trinodb/trino/presto-docs/src/main/sphinx/admin/properties-exchange.rst

 Exchange Properties
 ===================

-Exchanges transfer data between Presto nodes for different stages of a query.
+Exchanges transfer data between Trino nodes for different stages of a query.
 Adjusting these properties may help to resolve inter-node communication issues or improve network utilization.